xmtp/xmtp-react-native/README.md

 4. Sync the gradle project.

-5. Replace `YOUR_SERVER_ADDRESS` in the `PullController.ts` file (if you're using the example notification server it should be something like `YOURIPADDRESS:8080` since the Android emulator takes over localhost.)
+5. Replace `YOUR_SERVER_ADDRESS` in the `PullController.ts` file.
+If you're using the example notification server, it should be something like `YOURIPADDRESS:8080` since the Android emulator takes over localhost.

 6. Change the example app's environment to `production` in both places in `AuthView.tsx`.

-7. Replace `YOUR_FIREBASE_SENDER_ID` in the `PullController.ts` with your sender id from firebase
+7. Replace `YOUR_FIREBASE_SENDER_ID` in the `PullController.ts` with your sender ID from Firebase.

+### Update the iOS example app to send push notifications

+Coming soon.